codefruit/qml-weather-app/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This guide will help you set up a local copy of the project and get it running.
-Follow these simple steps to get started.

 ### Prerequisites

-Before you begin, ensure you have the necessary tools and libraries installed.
-For this project, you will need:

 - Qt 5 or newer
 - A C++ compiler compatible with Qt (e.g., GCC for Linux, MSVC for Windows)